AntoninaKOR/VLM_project/README.md

 There is web interface (gradio) for pretrained VLM for image description and OCR.
 # Requirements
 You should have cuda >= 12.1.
+Be sure you have installed nvidia container toolkit.
 # Instruction
 Ways to run the project:
 1. Build and run: